evoila/osb-docs/pages/configure-service-broker.md

 # Basic Configuration
 Within the following sections the documentation covers the maximum number of possibilities in regard of Service Broker configuration for the evoila OSB Framework.
 Each configuration section, which is not mandatory, is marked with (Optional).

-In the `spring` section we define the endpoint properties, for communication between Config Server, Service Key Manager, Backup Manager and Service Broker (RabbitMQ) and the storage backend which is based on MongoDB.
+In the `spring` section we define the endpoint properties, for communication between Config Server, Backup Manager and Service Broker (RabbitMQ) and the storage backend which is based on MongoDB.
 In regard to the storage backend it is important to note, that MongoDB might be replaced with any database of choice.
 The only thing that needs to adapted are the interfaces in the `osb-persistence` module.

 *Note: an important note here is, that we correlate multi site deployments with spring profiles.
 Means, the profiles section contains the name of the site, where the Service Broker is deployed.*